 First preference results are progressively uploaded to the NTEC website during the evening.
 A recheck of all votes is undertaken during the week after election day including absent, early and postal votes - no further updates are made to the results on the website until after the cut-off for receipt of postal votes and a distribution of preferences is conducted.

-Electors voting by post have until 12:00 noon on the second Friday after election day to return their postal ballot papers.
+Electors voting by post have until 12:00 noon on the first Friday after election day to return their postal ballot papers.

-Electors voting by post have until 12:00 noon on the second Friday after election day to return their postal ballot papers.
-The distribution of preferences is not conducted until after the cut-off for receipt of postal ballot papers.
+Electors voting by post have until 12:00 noon on the first Friday after election day to return their postal ballot papers.
+The determination of the quota and distribution of preferences is not conducted until after the cut-off for receipt of postal ballot papers.